antjowie/Aphelion-engine/README.md

 # Shinobu-engine
-An ECS based engine written in C++, made as an educational passion project.
+A game engine written in C++, made as an educational passion project.